Willian199/dart_ddi/README.md

 The common subscription type, subscribe, functions as a simple callback.
 It allows you to respond to events in a synchronous manner, making it suitable for most scenarios.

 - `DDIEvent.instance.subscribe` It's the common type, working as a simples callback.
-- `DDIEvent.instance.subscribeAsync` Runs as a Future.
-Perhaps it's not possible to await.
+- `DDIEvent.instance.subscribeAsync` Runs the callback as a Future.
 - `DDIEvent.instance.subscribeIsolate` Runs as a Isolate.

 Parameters:

 - `event:` The callback function to be executed when the event is fired.
 - `qualifier:` Optional qualifier name to distinguish between different events of the same type.
-- `registerIf:` A bool function that if returns true, allows the subscription to proceed.
+- `registerIf:` A FutureOr<bool> function that if returns true, allows the subscription to proceed.
 - `allowUnsubscribe:` Indicates if the event can be unsubscribe.
 - `priority:` Priority of the subscription relative to other subscriptions (lower values indicate higher priority).
 - `unsubscribeAfterFire:` If true, the subscription will be automatically removed after the first time the event is fired.
+- `lock`: Indicates if the event should be locked.
+Running only one event simultaneously.
+- `onError`: The callback function to be executed when an error occurs.
+- `onComplete`: The callback function to be executed when the event is completed.
+It's called even if an error occurs.

 ```dart
 void myEvent(String message) {